 ECDIS, used together with official data, [is] accepted as complying with the up-to-date nautical chart and nautical publications carriage requirement required by regulation V/19 and V/17 of the 1974 SOLAS Convention amended in 2009.
 Electronic chart systems not meeting these ECDIS specifications of IHO and IMO, or ECDIS using non-official data, are known as ECS (Electronic Chart Systems).

 Chart information may be used in conjunction with a radar overlay on ECDIS.
-Integration of tracked radar targets provided for collision avoidance radar (ARPA) or, targets reported by AIS (Automatic Identification System) can be integrated into the ECDIS display, as well as other navigational information which may be added to the ECDIS display.
+Integration of tracked radar targets provided for collision avoidance radar (ARPA) or targets reported by AIS (Automatic Identification System) can be integrated into the ECDIS display, as well as other navigational information which may be added to the ECDIS display.
 With the advent of S-100, additional types of data may also be occasionally added to the ECDIS display, especially high-density bathymetry, surface current and water levels data or predictions, maritime safety information (MSI), and under keel clearance area data.